koby-villalobos/ICS427-KBAD/README.md

 Members
 Koby -
-Completed setting up a react version of our app that is able to use Google OAuth
+Completed setting up a react version of our app that can use Google OAuth

 Braden, Adrian, and Davin worked to help debug the code that Koby set up.
-Collectively as a group, we were able to get pretty close to the getting the Google OAuth working within the Chrome extension.
+Collectively as a group, we were able to get pretty close to getting the Google OAuth working within the Chrome extension.

-Braden and Koby will work on storing the passwords within the Firebase database, once the chrome extension login is able to work.
+Braden and Koby will work on storing the passwords within the Firebase database, once the chrome extension login can work.

 Adrian and Davin will work on figuring out how to make our extension autofill passwords based on the site that the user is using.